 Additionally, older adults, people with gastrointestinal conditions, and those on certain medications, including proton pump inhibitors and metformin, may need to take a supplement.

-The absorption of vitamin B12 can vary from about 56% of a dose of 1 mcg to 0.5% of a dose of 1,000 mcg.
+The absorption of vitamin B12 is about 2% at doses of 500 mcg or 1.3% at a dose of 1,000 mcg.
 Therefore, if someone consumes vitamin B12 less frequently, they will need a higher total amount to achieve a sufficient absorbed quantity.
+To maximize absorption, people should chew the tablets or allow them to dissolve in the mouth.

 If a person has a severe vitamin B12 deficiency, a doctor may advise them to have injections to increase their levels of this nutrient.